 This generator is a very affordable alternative to pricier units.

-While Pulsar is not as well known brand as Honda or Westinghouse, it is a very solid company with proven track record.
+While Pulsar is not as a well-known brand as Honda or Westinghouse, it is a very solid company with a proven track record.

 Too bad that this generator comes only with a 1-year warranty for servicing and parts.
 That’s one downside which I don’t particularly like.

 Despite that, it’s a very solid gen and a very good option for camping.

 Generac is a very well known name in the American market of generators.
 Their standby generators are the most popular choice for home backup.
 Contractors around the country also use the Generac generators a lot.

 Generac also makes several inverter generators made specifically for situations when portability and the quiet operation of the generator are a must such as camping.